 And, if you decided that further education is not required or that you need to take a break before moving on to a bachelor’s degree, you can use your AA degree to secure a better job than you would have previously.
 Data from BLS shows that those with an AA degree earn more and have better job prospects than people who have only finished school or college.

 To conclude, an AA degree is an excellent choice for anyone who wants to take general education courses to earn a degree that will increase both their marketability and candidacy in the job market while giving them the flexibility to pursue a range of potential career paths.
-A two-year AA degree is incredibly valuable on its own, but it can also be used as a steppingstone to a bachelor’s degree.
-Either way, you can be sure that you will gain important, in-demand skills and go on an important journey of discovery which could help you eventually secure a dream career.
+A two-year AA degree is incredibly valuable on its own, but it can also be used as a stepping stone to a bachelor’s degree.
+Either way, you can be sure that you will gain important, in-demand skills and go on an important journey of discovery that could help you eventually secure a dream career.